web analytics

 Understanding pressure altitude vs. density altitude is an important factor in becoming a safe, well-rounded pilot.

-Many student pilots are confused by the difference between pressure altitude and density altitude.
-Understanding which is which will help you better understand the forces acting upon your aircraft; a well-educated pilot can then adjust accordingly, especially depending on the weather and time of year in which the flight is taking place.
+Understanding which is which will help you better understand the forces acting upon your aircraft; a well-educated pilot can then adjust accordingly, especially depending on the weather and time of year the flight takes place.

 Learning about the differences and similarities between them, as well as how they are measured and calculated, is an important part of any pilot’s education.
 Working knowledge of a few formulas and instruments related to pressure altitude vs. density altitude, as well as the concepts behind them, are just a small part of flying as a well-rounded pilot.